-The RDY/BSY bit is used to determine whether or not an internal operation, such as a program or erase, is in progress.
+The RDY/BSY bit determines whether or not an internal operation, such as a program or erase, is in progress.
 To poll the RDY/BSY bit to detect the completion of a program or erase cycle, new Status Register data must be continually clocked out of the device until the state of the RDY/BSY bit changes from a logical 1 to a logical 0.